Julie Anderson is a writer and author.

 Julie has also written a two book series set in southern Spain during the 13th century.
 The first of these, Reconquista, was long listed for Mslexia Children’s Novel, 2016.
 The second, The Silver Rings was published in 2018.
 She writes, usually about books and authors, for magazines and periodicals.
 For four years she edited The Story Bazaar Compendium, an annual collection of articles, reviews and short fiction by varying contributors to The Story Bazaar web-site.

 Julie is Chair of Trustees of Clapham Writers the not for profit organisation responsible for the Clapham Book Festival, an annual celebration of books and reading in south London.
-She has been known to curate literary events elsewhere in London too.
+She has been known to curate literary events elsewhere in London.
+She occasionally reviews for Time & Leisure magazine.

 Born in Worcestershire, Julie lives in Clapham, south London.